Fashist: Profile

 Fashist was published more or less on a monthly basis.
 Each issue was printed in roughly 10,000 copies.
 The publication had a newspaper format, but was printed on costly glossy paper.
 The material of the publication consisted of reports on party activities as well as historical narratives.
 Fashist dedicated a lot of attention to Civil War nostalgia, praising the role of the White Army and its leaders.

 Fashkors

 Many authors of articles in Fashist were kept anonymous, to avoid reprisals from Soviet agents.
 Instead, they signed the articles as fashkor (фашкор, short for 'Fascist Correspondent', compare with rabkor) followed by their party membership number and geographic location.
 By using the pseudonyms of many different fashkors, Fashist created the impression of being in the epicentre of a vast global network of émigré Russian fascist agents as well as a network of saboteurs with the Soviet Union.
 In reality, Vonsyatsky could count on only a handful of Russian exiles as correspondents.

 Later period

 As of 1938–39, it served as the organ of the All-Russian National Revolutionary Workers-Peasants Party of Fascists.
-Donat Kunle, a pilot, was killed in a plane crash in California on June 21, 1941.
-Fashist ceased publication the following month.
+Fashist ceased publication in July 1941.